svoop/aixm/README.md

 runway.length = Integer   # meters
 runway.width = Integer    # meters
 runway.composition = :asphalt or :bitumen or :concrete or :gravel or
-                     :macadam or :sand or :graded_earth or :grass or :water runway.remarks = String or nil
+                     :macadam or :sand or :graded_earth or :grass or :water or :other runway.remarks = String or nil
 ```